-- Compensation of £1,041,299 was higher in 2021 versus 2020 when it amounted to £671,577 due to an increase in headcount as a result of building out a team to move the Araguaia project towards construction. - Exploration costs incurred in 2021 have been capitalized to the Araguaia project mine development asset and Vermelho exploration and evaluation intangible asset. - > The level of professional fees has increased to £2,471,293 for 2021 compared to £805,093 for 2020 as a direct result of increasing levels of activity around seeking to obtain project financing for the Araguaia project.
-Professional fees include legal fees and fees from technical and specialist advisors as well as corporate advisory, accounting, audit and secretarial charges. - Investor relations charges were higher in 2021 at £212,648 compared to £169,452 in 2020.
-This is predominantly due to an overall increase in the level of investor-related activity in anticipated of closing project financing for the ANP.
+- Compensation of US\$4,272,267 was higher in 2022 versus 2021 when it amounted to \$1,032,478 due to an increase in headcount as a result of building out a team to move the Araguaia project towards construction. - > Exploration costs incurred in 2021 have been capitalized to the Araguaia project mine development asset and Vermelho exploration and evaluation intangible asset. - > Travel and office expenses of US\$605,741 was higher in 2022 versus 2021 when it amounted to \$111,847 due to an increase in travel after Covid-19 travel restrictions were lifted - > The level of professional fees has decreased to US\$1,046,009 for 2022 compared to US\$2,295,960 for 2021 as the level of activity around seeking to obtain project financing for the Araguaia project has decreased now that they financing has been secured.
+Professional fees include legal fees and fees from technical and specialist advisors as well as corporate advisory, accounting, audit and secretarial charges. - Investor relations charges were higher in 2022 at US\$631,780 compared to US\$196,140 in 2021.
+This is predominantly due to an overall increase in the level of investor-related activity after closing project financing for the ANP.